Seeing the waves of Nazaré had been on my Portuguese bucket list for a while. I expected it to be an amazing sight.

 On the way to Nazaré I decided to make a quick stop in Azenhas do Mar.
 This is a very small and sleepy seaside village that had been on my Portuguese bucket list for a while because of its picturesque views.
 I got out of the car and stepped into the drizzling rain .I could already hear the roaring sound of huge waves crashing onto the shore.
 I hadn’t even arrived in Nazaré yet and already there were already some of the biggest waves I had ever seen!

 I went for a walk around the town.
 It seemed completely deserted.
-I didn’t meet a soul except for a grey cat that was desperate to be petted (at your service!)
+I didn’t meet a soul except for a grey cat that was desperate for me to pet him (at your service!)
 There wasn’t much to do in Azenhas do Mar.
 So after admiring the view and the waves a bit longer I drove off towards my destination for today.
 I felt super excited about what I would be witnessing there.

 The Nazaré Canyon